$1.6B pipeline proposed to move North Dakota crude oil

-BISMARCK, N.D. — Two companies are proposing a $1.6 billion pipeline to move North Dakota crude oil, making it the biggest such project in the state since the Dakota Access pipeline that sparked violent clashes between protesters and law enforcement in 2016 and 2017.
+BISMARCK, N.D. — Two companies are proposing a $1.6 billion pipeline to move North Dakota crude oil, making it the biggest such project to move oil out of the state since the Dakota Access pipeline that sparked violent clashes between protesters and law enforcement in 2016 and 2017.

 Houston-based Phillips 66 and Casper, Wyoming-based Bridger Pipeline announced the joint venture called Liberty Pipeline on Monday.
-It’s designed to move 350,000 barrels of oil daily from western North Dakota’s oil patch to the nation’s biggest storage terminal in Cushing, Oklahoma.
+It’s designed to move 350,000 barrels of oil daily — the bulk of which from western North Dakota’s oil patch — to the nation’s biggest storage terminal in Cushing, Oklahoma.
 From there, the companies said shippers can access multiple Gulf Coast destinations.

+“Pipelines are a matter of great concern to folks,” Salvin said.
+“We are acutely aware of pipeline routing in North Dakota and we are doing everything in our power to use existing pipeline rights of way and corridors.”

+“Importantly, the new line will not cross any tribal lands,” he said.

-Phillips 66 spokesman Dennis Nuss gave little detail about the pipeline other than saying it would not “originate in North Dakota.”
+Phillips 66 spokesman Dennis Nuss gave little detail about the pipeline other than to say it would not “originate in North Dakota.”

 “The project hasn’t been finalized — there are still some things being worked on,” he said.
 “We will leverage existing pipelines and infrastructure facilities where possible.”